Zeyu-Li/github-index-generator/README.md

 ### (1) GDScript

-* [Gdq2021](https://github.com/Zeyu-Li/GDQ2021) - A game made for the Games Den Quick 2021 Game Jam
+* [Gdq2021](https://github.com/Zeyu-Li/GDQ2021) - You are the last Dodo on Earth.
+The Dutch Killer Robot is on the hunt and you have run out of places to hide.
+In the snowy mountains, you make your final stand.
+[Website @ [struckdown.itch.io/the-last-dodo](https://struckdown.itch.io/the-last-dodo)]

 ### (3) Go